josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

   ┗ 📜 index.svelte
 ```

-Note the _two_ underscores; this is a SvelteKit convention.
+Note the _two_ underscores in the file name; this is a SvelteKit convention.
 SvelteKit checks for a `__layout.svelte` file inside `routes` (and every one of its subdirectories), and if found, uses it to "wrap" content anywhere inside that directory (even subdirectories).
 A `__layout.svelte` file at the top level of the `routes` folder will apply globally, for every route in our app.

 <Callout>
 A <code>__layout.svelte</code> file at the top level of the <code>routes</code> folder will apply globally, for every route in the app.